Adapt Your Job to AI - Keep Your Role Relevant, Visible, and Valuable

 - Save before/after examples - that's your proof-of-work.

-- Run the Career Clarity Quiz to see where to invest next.
+- Run the Take free career snapshot quiz to see where to invest next.

 = Try this next week: Turn one recurring report/email into a reusable prompt.